fsharp/fslang-design/RFCs/FS-1139-optional-arguments-for-optional-parameters.md

 Foo.Baz() // 43
 ```

-First of all, this looks unnecessarly verbose, and second there are two attributes both capabale of making it work.
+First of all, this looks unnecessarily verbose, and second, there are two attributes both capable of making it work.
 Also attribute `DefaultParameterValue` accepts object type as generic attributes are not implemented in F# yet.

 # Detailed design

-Proposal makes syntax much more succint and close to what developer could expect.
+The proposal makes syntax much more succinct and close to what developers could expect.
 The default value must be one of the following
 - a literal
 - enum or struct (but not a GENERIC struct)

-This should work only for non optional arguments as optional arguments in F# are compiled as ref type `FSharp.Core.Option<T>`
+This should work only for non-optional arguments as optional arguments in F# are compiled as ref type `FSharp.Core.Option<T>`

 Example code: